pycrest/PyCrest/docs/index.rst

 .. highlight:: none

-By default resources are cached for 10 minutes to avoid excessive overhead when accessing nested resources.
-This time can be changed by providing the `cache_time` keyword argument to the EVE constructor.
+By default resources are cached in-memory, you can change this behaviour by passing the `cache_dir` keyword argument to the EVE class.
+If you do so, the responses will be cached in the filesystem, allowing the cache to persist across multiple instances of the application.

 Authorized Connections
 ======================